 - Ever-increasing tourism activity, creating pressure for continued investment to ensure the public realm keeps pace with private investment occurring in the street.

-Design and consultation
+Design and scope of work

 Community feedback has been essential to shape the design plans for the Main Street’s revitalisation.